BYCakar/caravel_yonga-100m-ethernet/README.md

 ### GPIO Test

-* This test is meant to verify that we can send and receive data from YONGA-100M Ethernet through the WISHBONE port.
+* This test is meant to verify that we can send and receive data from YONGA-100M Ethernet through GPIO pins.
 The firmware sends a UDP frame to YONGA-100M Ethernet, then receives a response from YONGA-100M Ethernet.

 To run RTL simulation,